 Portability:

+CONCLUSIONS

+Based on the findings, the conclusions below were derived:

 The study identified various challenges which involve both the learners and educators in the School of Engineering and Computer Studies (SOECS).
 Key challenges include inability to find appropriate mentors particularly when searching in person; existence of a one-size-fits-all learning approach which is never good for working through different kinds of learning styles, which will always pop out to the school's system and means of teaching, and mechanisms which are inefficient in tracking academic progress together with obtaining certifications.
 Most students experience difficulties in course content that is too challenging, irrelevant to their career goals, or does not have hands-on experience.
 In addition, scheduling conflicts and dissatisfaction with faculty further complicate the academic journey.
 These challenges call for a more personalized, flexible, and supportive educational environment.